Advait-M/shop2019/README.md

 }
 ```

-If you try to add a product with a duplicate key:
+If you try to add a product with a duplicate key, you will get the following error:
 ```javascript
 {
   "errors": [